 Whether you are about to retire or if you were just notified that your company is terminating their pension plan, making the right decision with regard to your pension plan payout is extremely important.
+You don’t want to rush into the first plan that comes your way as you may be mis sold pension.
 It’s important to get this decision right because you only get one shot at it.
 There are a lot of variables that factor into choosing the right option.
 While selecting the monthly payment option may be the right choice for your fellow co-worker, it could be the wrong choice for you.
 Here is a quick list of the items that you should consider before making the decision.

 - Financial health of the plan sponsor